NuGet/Home/designs/Consolidate-NuGetConfig_OnLinux.md

 ## Problem Background

 On Linux/Mac, NuGet has inconsistent paths of user wide NuGet.Config file for different NuGet tools.
-Dotnet CLI uses hard coded ~/.nuget folder (~/.nuget/NuGet/NuGet.Config), while Mono uses the folder from environment variable "APPDATA", (by default, it's ~/.config/NuGet/NuGet.Config).
+Dotnet CLI uses hard coded `~/.nuget` folder (`~/.nuget/NuGet/NuGet.Config`), while Mono uses the folder from environment variable `APPDATA`, (by default, it's `~/.config/NuGet/NuGet.Config`).
 This is confusing and we should consolidate the two into one location.
 After discussing in NuGet team and checking with Visual Studio Mac/Mono team, we believe we should change the dotnet CLI path to match that of Mono’s, for the following reasons:
  * On Linux/Mac, users usually get application data from environment variable APPDATA, which has the default value of ~/.config.
 Getting application data from ~/.nuget will cause inconsistency user experience between NuGet and other applications.
  * Getting application data from environment variable APPDATA on Linux/Mac will make it consistent with the behavior on Windows.

-For the sake of simplicity, we will refer to ~/.nuget/NuGet/NuGet.Config as legacy path, and refer to ~/.config/NuGet/NuGet.Config as consolidated path in the following.
+For the sake of simplicity, we will refer to `~/.nuget/NuGet/NuGet.Config` as legacy path, and refer to `~/.config/NuGet/NuGet.Config` as consolidated path in the following.

 ## Who are the customers
 Dotnet CLI users who work on Linux and Mac.